Terms of Reference

 x. whether there is reason (supported by grounds) to believe that the Company’s external auditor is not suitable for re-appointment; and

 xi.
 Review of the Statements on Risk Management and Internal Control; and

 4.2 Recommend the nomination of a person or persons as external auditors.

-4.3 The Committee should have policies and procedures to review and monitor the suitability and independence of external auditors; to establish policies governing the circumstances under which contracts for the provision of non-audit services can be entered into and procedures that must be followed by the external auditors; to obtain written assurance from the external auditors confirming that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements.
+4.3 The Committee should have policies and procedures to review and monitor the suitability, objectivity and independence of external auditors to safeguard the quality and reliability of audited financial statements; to establish policies governing the circumstances under which contracts for the provision of non- audit services can be entered into and procedures that must be followed by the external auditors; to obtain written assurance from the external auditors confirming that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements.

 4.4 To verify the allocations of options pursuant to a share issuance scheme for employees, if any, as being in compliance with the criteria for allocation of options under the share issuance scheme, at the end of each financial year.

-The Committee may regulates its own procedures, in particular :-
+The Committee may regulate its own procedures, in particular :-

 i. the calling of meetings;